ozrenkosi/DPA-simulator/README.md

 DPA simulator
 =============

-Solution for the third lab at "Introduction to Theoretical Computer Science" course - Deterministic pushdown automaton which accepts input sequences with acceptable state.
+Solution for the third lab at "Introduction to Theoretical Computer Science" course - Deterministic pushdown automata which accepts input sequences with acceptable state.

 Example